Tips to Make Health Care Safer

 Most Americans will likely experience a medical diagnostic error within their lifetime, according to the National Academies of Sciences, Engineering and Medicine.
 Don’t let it be you.
 Watch this video and learn why it is important to speak up about your health symptoms.
 Medical decisions should be shared decisions between patient and medical providers.

 Featured Videos from The Leapfrog Group

-You can look up Hospital Safety Scores in Find a Doctor.
+You can look up Hospital Safety Grades in Find a Doctor.

 What can you do to have a safer experience?